Progress and develop your career with us

 Each of our marine units operate in different conditions.
 Those escorting the Royal Navy’s nuclear submarines often face difficult weather conditions on the Clyde.
-Whilst at Portsmouth, escorting our warships and the huge Royal Navy flagship air craft carriers, HMS Queen Elizabeth and HMS Prince of Wales, from their home port, through the naval exclusion zone and out to sea, requires MDP marine crafts to negotiate a busy water channel that carries passenger ferries and commercial shipping.
+Whilst at Portsmouth, escorting our warships and the huge Royal Navy flagship air craft carriers, HMS Queen Elizabeth and HMS Prince of Wales, requires MDP marine crafts to negotiate a busy water channel that carries passenger ferries and commercial shipping.

 Our marine unit officers are trained to Royal Yacht Association (RYA) standards, ranging from Competent Crew to Coastal Skipper, and in marine-specific firearms tactics.

 As well as serving the Royal Navy, MDP marine units escort other surface vessels, including the vessels of visiting Navies, to and from the open sea.